ahdis/ch-ems/input/pagecontent/api.md

 ##### Message Semantics

-To enable the Laboratory to know the outcome of processing the transaction, and the identities assigned to the resources by the FOPH, the FOPH shall return the DocumentReference as created conforming to [Publish DocumentReference Response](StructureDefinition-PublishDocumentReferenceResponse.html).
+To enable the laboratory to know the outcome of processing the transaction, and the identities assigned to the resources by the FOPH, the FOPH shall return the DocumentReference as created conforming to [Publish DocumentReference Response](StructureDefinition-PublishDocumentReferenceResponse.html).

 ##### Expected Actions

 The FOPH processes the results according to application-defined rules.

-*Important*: The Laboratory SHALL afterwards check the status of the processing via accessing the DocumentReference directly via id (DocuemntReference/id) or querying via the provided identifier by the laboratory (DocumentReference?identifier=urn:uid:...) until the status is completed or failed.
+*Important*: The laboratory SHALL afterwards check the status of the processing via accessing the DocumentReference directly via id (DocuemntReference/id) or querying via the provided identifier by the laboratory (DocumentReference?identifier=urn:uid:...) until the status is completed or failed.

 ### Security Considerations